2023 Berlin climate neutrality referendum: Campaign

 The initiators of the referendum cite the consequences and damage of climate change as the reason for the need to change the law.
 They state that climate neutrality will ensure energy independence and future-proof jobs in the region.
 In addition, 100 European cities have already committed to climate neutrality by 2030.
 The initiative also cites several feasibility studies that argue the goal is possible.
-A study published by the Energy Watch Group in late 2021 suggests that Berlin could source its energy needs entirely from renewable sources, provided that areas in surrounding Brandenburg are also utilised.
+A study published by the Energy Watch Group in late 2021 suggested that Berlin could source its energy needs entirely from renewable sources, provided that areas in surrounding Brandenburg are also utilised.
 A study commissioned from the Fraunhofer IEE institute published the same year attests that entirely climate-neutral heating could be supplied by 2035, and possibly earlier.
 A catalog of measures by GermanZero also proposes various local solutions to achieve the desired reduction in emissions.

+The referendum was officially opposed by the parties of the city government (SPD, The Greens, and The Left), as well as the opposition CDU, AfD, and FDP.
+The youth branches of the Greens (Green Youth) and SPD (Jusos) endorsed it, and Green leader and deputy mayor Bettina Jarasch personally endorsed a "Yes" vote shortly before the state election in February.

+Opposition to the proposal centred on doubts about its feasibility.
+According to them, the initiators specified a cost of €112 billion, far higher than the city's €37.9 billion annual budget but did not suggest how it would be funded.
+The Energy Watch Group study proposed a major expropriation of assets from wealthy citizens for this purpose; expropriation had been approved in the 2021 Berlin referendum.
+According to the Senate finance department, deficit spending was not possible due to the debt brake, and critics argued that cuts to important areas of spending would have to take place to implement the referendum's provisions.
+Additionally, as 80% of Berlin's electricity is sourced from fossil fuels, many lawmakers were concerned that seven years would not be enough to transition to renewable energy.
+During the coalition negotiations parallel to the referendum campaign, the CDU and SPD proposed establishing a smaller special climate fund of €5 billion, potentially increasing by another €5 billion at the end of 2024.

 Opinion polling

 A Civey poll of 3,002 Berliners conducted between 20 January and 17 February 2023 found 46.3% supported the referendum question, 42.1% opposed, and 11.6% undecided.
 Strong support came from Green voters (94.5%), students (76%), and Left voters (67%).
-57.5% of SPD voters also favoured the referendum, compared to only 15% of CDU voters.
+57.5% of SPD voters also favoured the referendum, compared to 15% of CDU voters.

+Referendum and results

+Out of the city's 2.4 million voters, 35.8% participated in the referendum and 64.2% abstained.
+Of the 865,628 votes, a slight majority of 442,210 (50.9%) were in favour and 423.418 (48.7%) were opposed.
+Because the 25% threshold required at least 607,518 votes to be in favour in addition to a majority, the measure did not pass.